Mike Matheson: International play

 Internationally, Matheson first represented Hockey Canada as part of team Canada Quebec at the 2011 World U-17 Hockey Challenge where his team ultimately finished in fourth place.
-Thereafter, he was named to the national under-18 team for that year's Ivan Hlinka Memorial Cup, winning a gold medal.
+Thereafter, he was named to the national under-18 team for that year's Ivan Hlinka Memorial Tournament, winning a gold medal.

 In May 2016, he was added to the Canadian national senior team for the 2016 IIHF World Championship, capturing gold along with his country.
 Matheson was awarded the IIHF Directorate Award as the tournament's best defenceman and was likewise named to the media All-Star Team.
 Participating again the following year, he and Team Canada would earn silver after falling 2–1 in a shootout to Sweden during the championship final.

 In May 2025, Matheson would make his third IIHF World Championship appearance for Canada.

 Personal life

 Matheson was born to Montréalais parents Rod and Marg and was raised on the West Island, a predominantly Anglophone area of the city.
 Despite this, both he and his older siblings, sister Kelly and brother Kenny, attended French immersion classes during their respective schooling at École Marguerite-Bourgeoys and John Rennie High School located in Pointe-Claire, Quebec.
 He learned to skate by age 2, and firstly played ringette with his sister due to local age restrictions surrounding enrolment in minor hockey.
 Amidst his second NHL season, Matheson was inducted into the Hockey West Island Hall of Fame.

 In 2012, Matheson met Emily Pfalzer, an American professional ice hockey player and Olympic gold medalist, while both were playing at Boston College.
 The two became engaged in the summer of 2018 and married a year later.
 Their son, Hudson, was born in 2021, while their daughter, Mila, was born in 2024.